 Start by making sure you’re carrying the Ten Essentials.
 This is a collection of gear and clothing that all hikers should carry whenever they step onto the trail.
 The collection includes items for navigation, sun protection, insulation, illumination, first aid, fire, repairs, nutrition, hydration and emergency shelter.
 Learn more in our article about the Ten Essentials.

 Footwear is one of the most important items you need to choose, and it’s a very personal choice.
 Some hikers prefer supportive over-the-ankle boots, while others enjoy lightweight trail-running shoes.
 The terrain you’ll be walking on can also affect your decision.
-Lightweight, low-cut shoes may be fine on well-maintained trails without a lot of obstacles, whereas sturdy boots may serve you better on a rugged trail with rocks, roots and streams.
+Lightweight, low-cut hiking shoes may be fine on well-maintained trails without a lot of obstacles, whereas sturdy boots may serve you better on a rugged trail with rocks, roots and streams.
+Read about some of our favorites in Best Hiking Boots.

 What to Wear Hiking